pseudoregalia-modding/pseudoregalia-archipelago/AP_Randomizer/apworld/docs/setup_en.md

 Note: In order to use the in-game console once you've loaded into the game, you'll also need to add `enter` to your controls.

 ## Playing on Full Gold

 The full gold patch is a previous version of the game that is also supported by the randomizer.
-The game was updated after release to add the map item and other significant changes, but the randomizer supports the earlier version for people who played on it first and prefer it.
+The game was updated after release to add the map item and other significant changes, but the randomizer supports the earlier version for people who prefer it.

 To play on full gold, switch the Steam version of Pseudoregalia before following the installation steps: